reflux/refluxjs/README.md

 // initialCallback will be invoked immediately with "the initial data" as first argument
 ```

-Remember the `listenables` shortcut property in `createStore`?
+Remember the `listenToMany` method?
 In case you use that with other stores, it supports `getDefaultData`.
 That data is sent to the normal listening callback, or a `this.on<Listenablename>Default` method if that exists.

 ## Colophon